turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-Run your tests.
+Run your tests again.

 Woah!
 What happened?
-We've got a bunch of failing tests.

-The tests for the `PeopleController` are blowing up.
+A bunch of tests in the `PeopleController` spec are blowing up.
 Let's open up the `spec/controllers/people_controller_spec.rb` file.

 The `valid_attributes` method is only given a `first_name`, but now our Person model needs a last name as well.
 Update the `valid_attributes` method: